Dpdl-io/DpdlEngine/README.md

 [Bluetooth JSR-82 API](http://www.seesolutions.it/apidoc/Bluetooth_JSR82_API.html)

-## Dpdl embeddable programming languages
+## Dpdl embedded programming languages

 Multiple programming languages can be embedded within the same **Dpdl** script via a the keyword '**>>**' Programming languages can be developed and integrated via a dedicated plug-in interface and configuration.